Our Specialty is Handcrafted Turquoise Jewelry

 Fox Turquoise Mine Sample

-Fox is on of Nevada’s most productive turquoise mines.
-In the 1940’s, Dowell Ward purchased the old Cortez claims and developed them using the names Fox, White Horse, Green Tree and Smith to differentiate among the colors produced in the area and to create a larger perceived share of the turquoise market.
+Fox is one of Nevada’s most productive and famous Turquoise mines.
+In the 1940’s, Dowell Ward purchased the old Cortez claims and developed them using the names Fox Turquoise, White Horse, Green Tree and Smith Turquoise to differentiate among the colors produced in the area and to create a larger perceived share of the turquoise market.
 The area produces a huge amount of good quality blue, green or blue-green stone with a distinctive matrix.
-Most of This turquoise that we have cut has been a light to medium blue with a dark color of green of blue spider web.
+Most of the Fox Turquoise comes out as nugget material.
+The nuggets from the Fox Turquoise mine are absolutely gorgeous, some bubbly and almost prettier in their natural state as a Turquoise Nugget.
+Most of this Turquoise that we have cut has been a light to medium blue with a darker color of green or blue spider web which is called water web.
+The Fox Turquoise Mine in Nevada also produces a beautiful clear blue with no matrix.
+Most of the Fox Turquoise material that has come out as of late is of the clear medium aqua blue variety.

 Gilbert Turquoise Mine Nevada